adrybakov/rad-tools/docs/source/user-guide/tb2j-extractor.rst

 -if, --input-filename
 ---------------------
-Relative or absulute path to the *exchange.out* file, including the name and extention of the file itself.
+Relative or absolute path to the *exchange.out* file, including the name and extension of the file itself.

 .. code-block:: text